TauraBots/Doris_Arm/README.md

-# TauraBots' Doris robot manipulation
+# BUTIABots's Doris robot manipulation

 ## Repository to the mechanical parts and control programs for the robot DoRIS manipulation system